-- no exercise of outstanding options; - no exercise by the underwriters of their option to purchase additional shares of common stock from us in this offering; - the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, which will occur immediately prior to the closing of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, which will occur immediately prior to the closing of this offering.
+- †no exercise of outstanding options; - ( - †no exercise by the underwriters of their option to purchase additional shares of common stock from us in this offering; - ¢ - †the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock, which will occur - ¢ immediately prior to the closing of this offering; and - †the filing and effectiveness of our amended and restated certificate of incorporation and the effectiveness of our amended and restated - \$\displays \text{ bylaws, which will occur immediately prior to the closing of this offering.}

-Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have indicated an interest in purchasing an aggregate of \$85.0 million or more in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, or any of these stockholders may determine to purchase more, less or no shares in this offering.
+Certain of our existing stockholders, including entities that are affiliated with certain of our directors and beneficially own more than 5% of our outstanding common stock, have agreed to purchase an aggregate of 3,748,157 shares of our common stock in this offering at the initial public offering price.
 The underwriters will receive the same underwriting discounts and commissions on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.